Category Archives: Russian Royals

 Family of King Christian IX; Back Row: Frederik, King Christian, and William; Front Row: Dagmar, Valdemar, Queen Louise, Thyra, and Alexandra; Photo Credit – Wikipedia

-Emperor Alexander II of Russia was searching for a bride for his eldest son and heir Tsarevich Nicholas Alexandrovich from countries other than small German states that had traditionally provided brides for the Romanovs.
+Emperor Alexander II of Russia was searching for a bride for his eldest son and heir Tsarevich Nicholas Alexandrovich from countries other than the small German states that traditionally provided brides for the Romanovs.
 In 1864, Nicholas Alexandrovich went to Denmark and proposed to Minnie.
 Nicholas Alexandrovich suffered from poor health and died from meningitis on April 24, 1865.
 Reportedly, his last wish was for Minnie to marry his brother Alexander Alexandrovich, the future Emperor Alexander III.
 Minnie had already started receiving instruction in the Russian language and preparing for her conversion to the Russian Orthodox religion.

 Wedding of Grand Duke Alexander Alexandrovich & Maria Feodorovna by M.Zichy 1867, Hermitage; Credit – Wikipedia